Classic Pico de Gallo

 With only a few ingredients, use the freshest possible for the best flavor!

-• Roma Tomatoes – Roma tomatoes (also known as plum tomatoes) have a low water content and fewer seeds than other tomatoes making them a favorite for pico de gallo.
-The best tomatoes are bright red and firm, even slightly underripe is ok.
+- Roma Tomatoes – Roma tomatoes (also known as plum tomatoes) have a low water content and fewer seeds than other tomatoes, making them a favorite for pico de gallo.
+The best tomatoes are bright red and firm, even slightly underripe is okay.
 Steer clear of soft, lack luster, washed out looking tomatoes, and definitely stay away from canned.

-• Jalapeno or serrano – For a spicy kick add 1 – 2 jalapenos or serranos, keep a few seeds for a little extra heat if you like.
+- Jalapeno or serrano – For a spicy kick, add 1 – 2 jalapenos or serranos.
+Keep a few seeds for a little extra heat.

-• Cilantro – Cilantro adds a herby freshness, feel free to add as much as you like!
-And if you happen to have the gene that makes cilantro taste like soap, yes that’s a thing, feel free to omit the cilantro all together.
+- Cilantro – Cilantro adds a herby freshness.
+Feel free to add as much as you like!
+And if you happen to have the gene that makes cilantro taste like soap, yes, that’s a thing, feel free to omit the cilantro altogether.

 How To Cut Tomatoes For Salsa Fresca

-• Slice out the seeds.
+- Slice out the seeds.
 Place each quarter on a table or cutting board with the skin side facing downward.
-Slice a knife across the tomato to cut out the white, fleshy portion of the tomato.
-The seeds are attached to this portion, so they will be sliced out as well.
-You may have to run your finger along the skin to remove any seeds that are lingering.
+Slice a knife across the tomato to remove the white, fleshy portion.
+The seeds are attached to this portion, so they will also be sliced out.
+You may have to run your finger along the skin to remove any lingering seeds.

 How To Make Pico De Gallo

-• Prep: Prep the tomatoes and jalapeno, removing the seeds and dicing into small pieces.
+- Prep: Prep the tomatoes and jalapeno, removing the seeds and dicing them into small pieces.
 Finely dice the onion.
 Chop the cilantro leaves, making sure to remove any stems.

 How Long Does Pico De Gallo Last?